Zahanboi/Repo-Grade/README.md

-# GitGrade 🚀
+# Repo-Grade 🚀
 ### Turn Any GitHub Repository into a Developer Report Card

-GitGrade is an AI-powered web application that analyzes public GitHub repositories and generates a **numeric score, written evaluation, and personalized improvement roadmap** — like feedback from a coding mentor.
+Repo-Grade is an AI-powered web application that analyzes public GitHub repositories and generates a **numeric score, written evaluation, and personalized improvement roadmap** — like feedback from a coding mentor.

 Built for the **GitGrade Hackathon** | Theme: AI + Code Analysis + Developer Profiling